jzacsh/vcsq/README.md

 ## Tests

-e2e tests are going to be the easiest to maintain and leverage, and I imagine that will mean simply a temp filesystem.
+e2e tests of the CLI binary, in `vcst/tests/`, are the strategy for the moment;
+they covery every API that `lib/` is meant to offer.

+TODO consider either/or:

+1. starting to teardown the vcst tests temp directory (see `vcst/tests/common/mod.rs` for the tempdir setup funcs that get called for every test in `vcst/tests/integration_test.rs`)
-TODO figure out how to get root-less container setup easily so we can contain some tests (because I don't want a unit-test's buggy teardown() func to delete my root directory, for example).
+2. root-less container setup to easily run our e2e tests (so we can contain any potentially buggy teardown(), and not delte our own root directory).

 [^freq]:
     See the three predecessors/mini-libs that inspired this one, at: